 It is extremely important to understand and protect your rights as someone arrested or accused of a drug or gun crime in Middlesex County.
 First, be careful what you say.
 Any statement you make to the police will likely end up hurting you in court.
 You do not legally have to answer any police-asked questions, other than giving your name.
 Instead of answering and putting yourself at risk of saying the wrong thing, express that you wish to call your lawyer before you are interrogated.

 You have the legal right to have an attorney present while the police are questioning you about a supposed crime.
-Calling a defense lawyer after you’ve been booked into a local police station gives you a trained professional to guide you through interrogations.
+Calling a Concord drug charges and gun offenses attorney after you’ve been booked into a local police station gives you a trained professional to guide you through interrogations.
 Your lawyer can tell you what to say and what not to say during police questioning to protect you from self-incrimination.
-Then, your lawyer can guide you through the rest of the criminal justice process.
+Then, your gun and drug crime lawyer can guide you through the rest of the criminal justice process.

 Contact Attorney Spring immediately to schedule a free consultation at your home if you are charged with a drug or a gun offense.
 Attorney Spring accepts cases in every city and town in Middlesex, Essex, Worcester, Suffolk and Norfolk Counties.

-If someone accuses you of a drug crime or brings official criminal charges against you, protect your rights by hiring a skilled and experienced attorney to represent you immediately.
+If someone accuses you of a drug crime or brings official criminal charges against you, protect your rights by hiring a skilled and experienced drug and gun crime defense attorney in Concord to represent you immediately.
 Attorney Spring is a former prosecutor who understands how the other side works.
 As a defense lawyer, Attorney Spring has successfully defended every type of drug crime:

 Many drug crimes are felony offenses.
 A relatively small quantity of drugs can result in a substantial state prison sentence.
 Prior drug convictions often lead to mandatory prison time, even if the second offense involves a small amount.
 Because of the harsh mandatory minimum prison sentences that exist in Massachusetts, you need a lawyer who is willing and able to aggressively attack the Commonwealth’s evidence.